neurodata/checklists/words.md

 8. data is --> data are
 9. novel: novelty should be implied by context, if it is not clear by context, update context
 10. first: somebody reading this will think they did it first, and they are at least partially correct. firstness should be implied by context.
+11. most popular: requires a citation as it is an empirical claim